tomislater/kubectl-plugin-ssh-jump/README.md

 [![kubectl plugin](https://img.shields.io/badge/kubectl-plugin-blue.svg)](https://github.com/topics/kubectl-plugin)

-A kubectl plugin to SSH into Kubernetes nodes using a SSH jump host Pod
+A kubectl plugin to SSH into any machine within a network using a SSH jump host Pod.

-A `jump host` Pod is an intermediary Pod or an SSH gateway to Kubernetes node machines, through which a connection can be made to the node machines.
+A `jump host` Pod is an intermediary Pod or an SSH gateway, through which a connection can be made to any machines within a network.

-Here is an scenario where you want to connect to Kubernetes node, but you have to go through a jump host Pod, because of firewalling, access privileges. etc. There is a number of valid reasons why the jump hosts are needed...
+Here is an scenario where you want to connect to a machine, but you have to go through a jump host Pod, because of firewalling, access privileges. etc. There is a number of valid reasons why the jump hosts are needed...

 ![](assets/arch-ssh-jumphost.png)